Comprehensive Salary Management in Enterprises: 2026 Guide

 - Simple electronic signature (SES): minimal level, suitable for low-stakes documents

-- Advanced electronic signature (AES): uniquely linked to the signer, allowing their identification, created from data under their exclusive control — recommended for most HR documents
+- Advanced electronic signature (AES): uniquely linked to the signatory, allowing their identification, created from data under their exclusive control — recommended for the majority of HR documents

 - Qualified electronic signature (QES): created by a certified qualified device, equivalent to a handwritten signature before the courts of all Member States

-The eIDAS 2.0 regulation (EU Regulation 2024/1183), progressively applicable from 2024, strengthens interoperability requirements and introduces the European digital identity wallet (EUDIW).
-Consult our analysis for details.
+The eIDAS 2.0 regulation (EU Regulation 2024/1183), applicable progressively since 2024, strengthens interoperability requirements and introduces the European digital identity wallet (EUDIW).
+Consult our eIDAS 2.0 guide for detailed analysis.

 Payroll data constitutes personal data.
-The data controller (the employer) must comply with the fundamental principles of GDPR: lawfulness of processing, data minimisation, accuracy, limitation of retention period, integrity and confidentiality.
-The legal basis applicable to payroll is legal obligation (article 6.1.c of GDPR).
+The data controller (the employer) must comply with the fundamental principles of the GDPR: lawfulness of processing, data minimisation, accuracy, limitation of storage period, integrity and confidentiality.
+The legal basis applicable to payroll is legal obligation (article 6.1.c of the GDPR).
 A processing activities register (PAR) must be kept up to date.

 NIS2 Directive (2022/2555/EU)

-ETSI EN 319 132 standards (XAdES format), ETSI EN 319 122 (CAdES) and ETSI EN 319 162 (PAdES) define the technical formats of advanced and qualified electronic signatures.
-Compliance with these standards guarantees interoperability and the sustainability of electronically signed documents over time, particularly for payroll documents archived for long periods.
+ETSI EN 319 132 standards (XAdES format), ETSI EN 319 122 (CAdES) and ETSI EN 319 162 (PAdES) define the technical formats for advanced and qualified electronic signatures.
+Compliance with these standards guarantees interoperability and durability of electronically signed documents over time, particularly for payroll documents archived over long periods.

 Use cases: dematerialised salary management in practice

-Scenario 1: An industrial SME with 85 employees streamlines its payroll management
+Scenario 1: An industrial SME with 85 employees rationalises its payroll management

-An industrial business of intermediate size, with 85 employees across two locations, managed its entire payroll in a hybrid manner until 2024: internal payroll software, printed payslips delivered by hand, contracts and amendments signed manually then scanned.
-The monthly process involved 2 HR managers full-time for 5 working days.
+An industrial enterprise of medium size, with 85 collaborators distributed across two sites, managed until 2024 the entirety of its payroll in a hybrid manner: internal payroll software, printed payslips delivered in person, contracts and amendments signed by hand then scanned.
+The monthly process mobilised 2 full-time HR administrators for 5 working days.

-By deploying a connected payroll solution integrated with an electronic signature platform, the business:
+By deploying a connected payroll solution coupled with an electronic signature platform, the enterprise:

-- Reduced the payslip production and delivery cycle from 4 days to less than 24 hours
+- Reduced the cycle for producing and delivering payslips from 4 days to less than 24 hours

 - Automated the generation and electronic signature of 100% of its salary amendments (annual reviews, promotions)

-- Eliminated the printing and physical storage of documents, generating estimated savings between €3,000 and €5,000 per year on paper, printing and archiving costs
+- Eliminated printing and physical document storage, generating estimated savings of between €3,000 and €5,000 per year on paper, printing and archiving costs

-- Achieved a 94% acceptance rate for dematerialised payslips from the first month thanks to adapted HR communication
+- Achieved a 94% acceptance rate for dematerialised payslips from the first month thanks to appropriate HR communication

-Scenario 2: An accounting firm managing payroll for 40 client SMEs
+Scenario 2: An accounting firm managing payroll for 40 SME clients

-An accounting firm ensuring payroll outsourcing for about forty clients (SMEs with 2 to 15 employees) faced growing administrative burden: multiplication of non-secure email exchanges, traceability difficulties and GDPR non-compliance risks.
+An accounting firm ensuring payroll outsourcing for around forty clients (SMEs with 2 to 15 employees) faced growing administrative burden: multiplication of unsecured email exchanges, difficulty in tracing validations and GDPR compliance risks.

-By integrating an electronic signature solution for multiple clients into its workflow, the firm:
+By integrating a multi-client electronic signature solution into its workflow, the firm:

-- Centralised payroll variable validation by client managers via secure forms signed electronically
+- Centralised payroll variable validation by client managers via secure, electronically signed forms

-- Reduced email exchanges for collecting variable elements by 60%
+- Reduced by 60% email back-and-forths for collecting variable elements

-- Ensured a complete audit trail for each payroll decision, significantly reducing risk in case of URSSAF inspection
+- Guaranteed complete audit trail for each payroll decision, significantly reducing risk in case of URSSAF inspection

-- Improved customer satisfaction, measured by an NPS increasing from 32 to 58 over a 12-month period
+- Improved client satisfaction, measured by NPS rising from 32 to 58 over a 12-month period

 Scenario 3: A distribution group with part-time teams and high turnover

-A medium-format retail chain, with approximately 120 employees, of which 40% work part-time and 35% annual turnover, had to manage a significant volume of short-term contracts, overtime amendments and severance settlements.
+A medium-sized retail chain, with approximately 120 employees of whom 40% work part-time and annual turnover of 35%, had to manage a large volume of short contracts, amendments for additional hours and final settlement statements.
 The documentary volume represented more than 800 HR acts per year.

 By deploying a mobile-first electronic signature solution integrated with its payroll software, the chain:

-- Enabled the signature of employment contracts on day one, even for employees without a fixed professional address, via smartphone
+- Enabled employment contract signature on day one, including for employees without fixed professional address, via smartphone

 - Reduced the average time to sign an employment contract from 4.2 days to less than 2 hours

-- Secured 100% of severance receipts with qualified timestamping, eliminating any risk of later dispute
+- Secured 100% of final settlement receipts with qualified timestamp, eliminating any risk of later contest

-- Freed up the equivalent of 0.3 FTE annually on the HR administrative function, redirected to higher value-added tasks
+- Freed up the equivalent of 0.3 FTE per year in the HR administrative function, reallocated to higher value-added tasks

 Conclusion

-Complete salary management in business is much more than an accounting function: it is a strategic process that determines legal compliance, the employer-employee relationship and the operational performance of your organisation.
-In 2026, businesses that rely on compliant digital tools — payslip dematerialisation, electronic signature of HR documents, archiving with probative value — gain agility, reduce their legal risks and improve employee experience.
+Comprehensive salary management in enterprises is much more than an accounting function: it is a strategic process that conditions legal compliance, the employer-employee relationship and your organisation's operational performance.
+In 2026, enterprises that rely on compliant digital tools — payslip dematerialisation, electronic signature of HR documents, archiving with probative value — gain in agility, reduce legal risks and improve employee experience.

-Certyneo supports you in this transformation: eIDAS-compliant electronic signature, contract generation by AI, fully dematerialised HR workflows.
-Whether you are a growing SME or an accounting firm managing multiple client portfolios, our solutions adapt to your needs.
+Certyneo supports you in this transformation: eIDAS-compliant electronic signature, AI-powered contract generation, fully dematerialised HR workflows.
+Whether you are a growing SME or an accounting firm managing several client portfolios, our solutions adapt to your needs.

 Ready to optimise your HR document management?
-Contact us or request a consultation for personalised support.
+Discover our rates and get started free or contact our team for personalised support.

 Try Certyneo for free